isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 A Stay-Home Notice (SHN) comes into effect immediately upon its issuance.
 Travellers **must** remain in the SHN accommodation for the period specified in their SHN, **unless** they have/have been:
 - Directed by the relevant authorities to do so;
 - Scheduled to take a COVID-19 Polymerase Chain Reaction Test (“PCR test”) at the end of the SHN period; or
-- Received a negative PCR test result for the test taken on the last day of SHN.
+- Received a negative PCR test result for the test taken before the end of the SHN.

 To calculate the estimated SHN end-date, click <a href="/shn-calculator" target="_blank">here</a> for an SHN calculator.
 Travellers may complete their SHN at their own residence, self-sourced hotel, or serviced apartment.
 Travellers planning to serve their SHN at a self-sourced hotel should only secure their bookings after checking and ensuring that the hotel of choice can accommodate guests on SHN.
 Travellers may refer to this page for the <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list of hotels</a> offering SHN-accommodation.